stefanosiano/PowerfulImageView/README.md

 Custom Android ImageView with a circle indicating a progress (e.g. download progress of the image)

 To do:
+Add progress circle size as a percentage of the imageview size
 Change names: back/front, state/mode
 Draw dark transparent frontground
 Switch to AppCompatImageView: better contextCompat stuff, and vectorDrawable support